Police and Public Safety

 Reporting a Sexual Harassment/Discrimination Claim

 The College is committed to provided and promoting an atmosphere in which students can fully engage in the learning process.
 Sexual, gender and other unlawful harassment or discrimination as well as sexual violence is prohibited.
-For more information, consult the College’s Policies and Procedures (specifically, Procedures 4.15.1 – Harassment/Discrimination; 4.16.2 – Student Rights; and 4.16.3 – Sexual Assault Victims’ Notice of Rights).
+For more information, consult the College’s Policies and Procedures (specifically, Procedures 4.15.2 – Discrimination, Harassment and Sexual-Based Violence; 4.16.2 – Student Rights; and 4.16.3 – Sexual Assault Victims’ Notice of Rights).

 For more information or to make a report, please contact the College’s Title IX Coordinator:

 Vice President for Student Services/Title IX Coordinator

 Blue Ridge Community College

 To report an occurrence of discrimination or harassment, please use the following form:

 Behavioral Assessment Team

 The purpose of the BAT (Behavioral Assessment Team) is to provide a cross-functional, multidisciplinary point of contact for members of the college community who have encountered student behavior, which they perceive as unusual, threatening, or dangerous.
 If you are a student or a member of the college community that has witnessed behavior that needs to be reported, please complete the form at the following link: